ARTERIOSCLEROSIS AND ATHEROSCLEROSIS

 This is a very important cause of cardiovascular disease.
 For example, cadmium can replace zinc in the arteries.
 When this occurs, the arteries become more rigid, brittle and inflamed.
 Copper toxicity and toxicity with other toxic metals also affects the arteries.

 Here is a quick story.
-An engineer friend of mine ran a factory that made surgical gloves.
-He explained that if he wanted the gloves to be more flexible, he added more zinc to the rubber used to make the gloves.
-If he wanted the gloves to be more rigid, he added more cadmium to the rubber used to make the gloves.
+An engineer friend of this author owned a factory that made surgical gloves.
+He explained that if he wants the gloves to be more flexible, he adds more zinc to the rubber used to make the gloves.
+If he wants the gloves to be more rigid, he adds more cadmium to the rubber used to make the gloves.

-I replied – that is exactly what occurs in the arteries of our bodies, as well!
+The author then replied – that is exactly what occurs in the arteries of our bodies!

 3. OTHER NUTRIENT DEFICIENCIES